factn/resilience-landing-page/README.md

 http://localhost:8000/__graphql

-**Note:** This theme uses [Gatsby v2](https://www.gatsbyjs.org/blog/2018-09-17-gatsby-v2/) and [Netlify CMS](https://www.netlifycms.org)
+**Note:** This theme uses [Gatsby v2](https://www.gatsbyjs.org/stories/2018-09-17-gatsby-v2/) and [Netlify CMS](https://www.netlifycms.org)

 It follows the [JAMstack architecture](https://jamstack.org) by using Git as a single source of truth, and [Netlify](https://www.netlify.com) for continuous deployment, and CDN distribution.

 ## Features

-- A simple landing page with blog functionality built with Netlify CMS
+- A simple landing page with stories functionality built with Netlify CMS
-- Editabe Pages: Landing, About, Blog-Collection and Contact page with Netlify Form support
+- Editabe Pages: Landing, About, Stories-Collection and Contact page with Netlify Form support
-- Create Blog posts from Netlify CMS
+- Create Stories posts from Netlify CMS
 - Tags: Separate page for posts under each tag
 - Basic directory organization
 - Blazing fast loading times thanks to pre-rendered HTML and automatic chunk loading of JS files